UWE-Ruby/week-22/README.md

 * Provide the ability to support but the origin configuration source and this new modified configuration source (this may be a configuration difference).

+* Copy a configuration feature from Cucumber or RSpec